frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

 HuffmanDEM.tif		(2000 x 2800 pixels)	Perfect file from Daniel Huffman's original tutorial

+To download a file, click on the filename name and you'll see a Download option on the individual page for that file.

 *Remember the pixel dimensions of your file.
 You'll need them!*